Group Testing: An Information Theory Perspective: What is group testing?

-The number of tests required to achieve `success' depends on our criteria for declaring success: \begin{description} \item[Zero error probability vs.\ small error probability] With a zero error probability criterion, we want to be certain we will recover the defective set.
-With a small error probability criterion, we it suffices to recover the defective set with high probability.
-For example, we may treat the $k$ defective items as being generated uniformly at random without replacement, and provide a tolerance $\epsilon > 0$ on the error probability with respect to this randomness.
+The number of tests required to achieve `success' depends on our criteria for declaring success: \begin{description} \item[Zero error probability vs.\ small error probability] Under a zero-error probability criterion, require being certain we will recover the defective set.
+Under a small error probability criterion, it suffices to recover the defective set with high probability.
+In particular, the set of defective items and/or the recovery algorithm may be random, and we may allow a tolerance $\epsilon > 0$ on the error probability with respect to this randomness.
 (In other sparse recovery problems, a similar distinction is sometimes made using the terminology `for-each setting' and `for-all setting' \cite{gilbert2007one}.)
-We will mostly focus on the small error probability case, but give zero error results in Section \ref{sec:zero-error} for comparison purposes.
+We will mostly focus on the small error probability criterion, but we give zero-error results in Section \ref{sec:zero-error} for comparison purposes.

-\item[Exact recovery vs.\ partial recovery] With an exact recovery criterion, we require that every defective item is correctly classified as defective, and every nondefective item is correctly classified as nondefective.
-With partial recovery, we may tolerate having some small number of incorrectly classified items -- perhaps with different demands for false positives (nondefective items incorrectly classed as defective) and false negatives (defective items incorrectly classed as nondefective).
-For the most part, this survey focuses on the exact recovery criterion; some variants of partial recovery are discussed in Section \ref{sec:partial}. \end{description}
+\item[Exact recovery vs.\ approximate recovery] With an exact recovery criterion, we require that every defective item is correctly classified as defective, and every nondefective item is correctly classified as nondefective.
+With approximate recovery, we may tolerate having some small number of incorrectly classified items -- perhaps with different demands for false positives (nondefective items incorrectly classified as defective) and false negatives (defective items incorrectly classified as nondefective).
+For the most part, this survey focuses on the exact recovery criterion; some variants of approximate recovery are discussed in Section \ref{sec:partial}. \end{description}